albertvaka/nbgf/README.md

 The classes `vec`, `BoxBounds`, `CircleBounds` and `GPU_Rect` all can be streamed to `Debug::out` and have a text representation.

 On Windows, the Debug build of the game will also open a terminal window so you can see the stdout output.

+## Importers

+Python scripts are provided to generate C++ code from Tiled and TexturePacker projects.
+By using code generation, you compiler can ensure that all the resources you reference exist (avoiding runtime-only errors), and your IDE con provide code completion for them.

+### Tiled importer

+TODO

+### TexturePacker importer

+TODO